Does your company qualify as SME?

 Calculation: use only the number of employees and financial data in your own annual accounts.

 If 1) your enterprise has 25-50% of the capital or voting rights in another enterprise, or 2) another enterprise has a holding of 25-50% of the capital or voting rights in your enterprise.

 Calculation: you add a proportion (equal to the percentage of shares or voting rights – whichever is higher) of the other’s enterprise’s staff headcount and financial details to your own data.

-If your enterprise is linked to another enterprise and one of the enterprises has the ability to exercise a dominant influence over the other (by owning >50% of shares, being entitled to change a majority of the management body, having a contract that allows a dominant influence, or holding sole control over majority of shareholders’ voting rights).
+If your enterprise is linked to another enterprise and one of the enterprises has the ability to exercise a dominant influence over the other.
+For example, by owning >50% of shares or being entitled to change a majority of the management body.
+Also, having a contract that allows a dominant influence, or holding sole control over majority of shareholders’ voting rights).

 Calculation: all employment and financial data (100%) of the linked enterprise should be added to the data of your enterprise to check if your company meets the criteria of an SME.

 Funding for SMEs

 There are many non-dilutive funding opportunities that specifically address SMEs, such as EIC Accelerator and Eurostars.
 Our experts have extensive experience in composing grant applications in the fields of life sciences, biotech and medical technology, which can support a swift development of your company or technology.
 Furthermore, with our extensive network we can find innovative partners to join your competitive projects.
 Contact us and find out what we can do for you.